4-Step Computer Security Upgrade

 In 2013, email is ubiquitous, and just about every lawyer has some form of electronic research available on his laptop, tablet, or phone.
 And everyone — lawyers included — uses Google to find everything else.
 In law practice, that includes research on witnesses, opponents, judges, and anything else not found in a Fastcase, Westlaw, or Lexis database.
 Technology is an unavoidable part of practicing law.

 The ABA made it abundantly clear that lawyers must keep up with technology when it amended comment 8 to Model Rule 1.1 on competence.
-Comment 8 now reads:
+Comment 8 now reads (emphasis added):